Phylum123/PolymorphicMessagePack/README.md

 # AutoPolymorphicMessagePack
 Auto Union Scanner For [MessagePack-CSharp](https://github.com/neuecc/MessagePack-CSharp)

-Let you use more easy way to union messagepack object
+Let you use more easy way to

+    1.  union messagepack object

+    2.  auto mark [Key(x)] to public or private

 ## How To Use
 Mark which abstract class or interface you want to union for (e.g.these class are in `Project1` project range)